 Learning More about Going to India

 There are of course hundreds of good, non-academic reasons to study abroad — and to go to India in particular!
 If you need more resources to think about going to India and to learn about all the practical questions involved, you can use the old UKIERI Study India Programme website which is full of country information and also has many student testimonials.
 The Study India Programme has been so successful that it was rolled into a larger programme, run by the British Council and called Generation UK-India.
-It may be useful to take a close look at the British Council programme too in order to maximise your opportunities — our SOAS exchange programme with NALSAR is limited to three students and we assume that we will receive much more applications than places available, hence, the British Council initiative may be an interesting alternative.
+It may be useful to take a close look at the British Council programme too in order to maximise your opportunities.

 Costs and Other Things

-As an exchange student you will not have to pay any tuition fees.
-NALSAR campus living costs for your entire stay — including accommodation (single room with shared bathroom) and mess food — will be around £500 for the period of your stay; roughly speaking, for your 14 weeks in India your basic weekly costs thus amount to £36 per week.
+As an exchange student you will not have to pay any tuition fees in either of the three universities.
+Campus living costs for your entire stay — including accommodation (single room with shared bathroom) and mess food — will be around £500 for the period of your stay; roughly speaking, for your 14 weeks in India your basic weekly costs thus amount to £36 per week.
 To this you must add the costs for your flight, student visa fee, vaccinations, and most importantly health insurance.
-Otherwise, India can be incredibly cheap or fairly expensive depending on your own plans and consumption needs (example: you can go to Hyderabad by bus and eat fantastic street food for a few Rupees or you can take a taxi and eat in an expensive restaurant).
+Otherwise, India can be incredibly cheap or fairly expensive depending on your own plans and consumption needs (example: you can use buses to go around and eat fantastic street food for a few Rupees or you can take a taxi and eat in an expensive restaurant).

 How to Apply?
 Who can Apply?